This article has been updated to provide the greatest relevance & timeliness for our readers. It was originally published January 2019.

-There are a lot of spectacular reasons to earn a masters degree.
+There are a lot of spectacular reasons to earn a master's degree.
 From personal academic enrichment to general career planning, all the way down to specific job requirements, graduate degrees are a viable path to expertise and growth.
-A masters degree is not, however, a requirement to practice medicine, nor even a recommendation.
-Despite this, they have become a begrudgingly common method for attempting to pad a GPA after a difficult admissions cycle in a US and Canadian medical school admissions process.
+A master's degree is not, however, a requirement to practice medicine, nor even a recommendation.
+Despite this, they have become a begrudgingly common method for attempting to pad a GPA after a difficult US or Canadian medical school admissions process.

-First, it's worth re-emphasizing that if public health is your passion, or if you are driven by research opportunities, then obviously a relevant masters degree in a scientific field you choose to pursue prior to earning a medical degree is valid and worthwhile.
+First, it's worth re-emphasizing that if public health is your passion, or if you are driven by research opportunities, then obviously a relevant master's degree in a scientific field you choose to pursue prior to earning a medical degree is valid and worthwhile.

 That's why today we want to look closely at the value, and potential consequences, of pursuing an advanced degree to boost a GPA or bolster a resume in an attempt to earn admission to a medical school, especially after already attempting one or more admissions cycles with US MD programs.
-The presumed benefit of earning a masters degree prior to applying to a US medical program is a greater chance of acceptance.
+The presumed benefit of earning a master's degree prior to applying to a US medical program is a greater chance of acceptance.
 Unfortunately, the reality is far more complicated than that.

 There is an exception to this weight, though, and unfortunately it's working against students.
 While good grades in a grad program have a blunted impact on your record in a positive direction, poor outcomes will be counted against you with the same rigor as a difficult undergraduate record.
 Put another way, from a GPA perspective, there are few of the benefits and more of the same consequences for struggling.

 For those who don't know, the lifetime borrowing limit is conceptually, a finite amount of loans available to someone to pursue their education.
 This limit is tiered depending on the type of school and how advanced the degree is.
 This is because higher education is a significant investment no matter the field or end goal, and traditionally, graduate school and professional school were parsed separately with their own limits.

-In short, financially, earning a masters degree can actually jeopardize paying for the medical education students are trying to work their way into in the first place.
+In short, financially, earning a master's degree can actually jeopardize paying for medical education that students are trying to work their way into in the first place.
 It can and does leave students with the horror of running out of funds in the second or third year of a four year degree, unable to complete it.
-We mentioned the tremendous value of a masters degree a student is passionate about, but when it's a means to an end, it's worth asking: how is that degree going to feel if it becomes the final road block between you and your medical education?
+We mentioned the tremendous value of a master's degree a student is passionate about, but when it's a means to an end, it's worth asking: how is that degree going to feel if it becomes the final road block between you and your medical education?

 Another element both Ms. Thomas and Dr. Smith mention, programs abroad in the Caribbean, especially those with a 5-year option like Trinity are a major time saver when your passion is medicine.
 Another Trinity graduate, Dr. Drew Clare, attending physician at Johns Hopkins, said something similar when we spoke to him when asked what he'd do differently: